mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 <img src="Images/class_pic1.png" alt="Overview of the project" width="40%">

 ### Applying Disjoint Classes
-- Classes that cannot overlap:
-  - Example: Vitamin and carbohydrate are disjoint, meaning an instance cannot be both.
+Disjoint classes are defined within the ontology to prevent individuals from belonging to multiple categories simultaneously, so classes that cannot overlap.
+For example, vitamins and carbohydrates are disjoint, meaning an instance cannot be classified as both at the same time.

 <img src="Technical_Details/Details_Pics/Disjoint_pic.png" alt="Overview of the project" width="40%">